aclysma/async-dispatcher/README.md

 # async-dispatcher
-An experiment to make something like shred that is more async-friendly.
+An experiment to adapt [shred](https://github.com/slide-rs/shred) for use with async code.

 The goal of this experiment is to allow asynchronous tasks to acquire resources.
 For example, if you wanted to load data from disk or network and pass it to a shred resource, with this crate you could await an IO task and then